 In 2008, when it was first conceived, the Toxic Asset Relief Program (TARP, now simply referred to as "the bailout") was supposed to save jobs across the economy -- not by bailing out banks but by solving the problem of toxic assets, the mortgage-backed securities at the heart of the financial crisis.
 This did not mean handing taxpayer dollars to banks.
 At the time, Senator Christopher Dodd (D-Conn.), then the chair of the Senate Banking Committee, called the proposal "stunning and unprecedented in scope and lack of detail."
 He went on, "It would allow the Secretary of the Treasury to intervene in our economy by purchasing at least $700 billion of toxic assets.
 It would allow the Secretary to hold on to those assets for years and to pay millions of dollars to hand-picked firms to manage those assets."
 Notice that there is no mention of a bailout: the focus was not banks but toxic assets anywhere in the system.

-Congress held hearings to consider the TARP proposal, during which Henry Paulson, then Secretary of the Treasury, testified that "the $700 billion program we
+Congress held hearings to consider the TARP proposal, during which Henry Paulson, then Secretary of the Treasury, testified that "the $700 billion program we have proposed is not a spending program.
+It is an asset purchase program, and the assets which are bought and held will ultimately be resold, with the proceeds coming back

 - Full website and iPad access